okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 ## IdP Discovery
 If you have more than one Identity Provider configured in your org (which can mean just one external Identity Provider, in addition to Okta itself also serving as an Identity Provider), you can define logic to determine which Identity Provider individual end users are routed to when they authenticate.
 This functionality is called IdP Discovery, or IdP Routing Rules, and is configured by means of the [IdP Discovery Policy](/docs/reference/api/policy/#idp-discovery-policy).

-The Okta Sign-In Widget (version 2.5.0 or above) interacts with the IdP Discovery policy to re-direct end users as needed to the IdP determined by the policy.
+The Okta Sign-In Widget (version 2.5.0 or above) interacts with the IdP Discovery policy to redirect end users as needed to the IdP determined by the policy.

 If you don't use the Okta Sign-In Widget, instead interacting directly with the [Okta Authentication API](/docs/reference/api/authn/) to implement sign-in yourself, you can integrate IdP Discovery into your flow by including a call to Okta's [WebFinger](/docs/reference/webfinger/) endpoint.
 That endpoint returns the name of the IdP that should be used for a given end user, as determined by the org's defined IdP Discovery Policy.